MORE-Platform/more-studymanager-frontend/docs/frontend-documentation/Documentation.md

 Defined types are processed in the frontend through the ```InputModels.ts``` (```./src/models/```).
 It defines how each property is parsed (```fromJson()```, ```toJson()```) and validated (```validate()```).
 Each new added type has to be defined through here and added as its own component into the directory ```.src/components/shared```, as well as imported to the ```InputProperty.vue``` component.
 The ```InputProperty.vue``` component is reused through Intervention and Observation Dialogs.

-### 4.4 Extension Blueprint
+### 4.4 Extension Blueprint Frontend

 To be able to parse and handle a new type in the frontend that can be handled via modularisation, its type, functionalities and component input property template has to be prepared beforehand.
-This will tell the Frontend Application how to handle the specific the type added in the backend and will allow an automatic rendering of the instance by the defined type inside the specific component factory.
+This will tell the Frontend Application how to handle the specific type added in the backend and will allow an automatic rendering of the instance by the property types of an component inside its component factory.

 #### 4.4.1 Extension Blueprint for the Backend

 See [Extension Blueprint](https://github.com/MORE-Platform/more-extension-blueprint) for further information on adding types and extensions in the backend.

 #### 4.4.2 InputModel definition
 The InputModels for each type is based off of the ``abstract class Property<T>``, which defines an abstract blueprint on how to parse and validate a property in general.
+The definitions can be found in ```./src/models/InputModels.ts```.

 ##### 4.4.2.1 Constructor
 The constructor is composed of general information of a property (id, description, name, required, immutable), as well as its ```defaultValue``` and actual ```value```.
-Does the property exist on the object itself but has not yet been defined, the defaultValue will be used as blueprint.
+Does the property exist on the component object itself but has not yet been defined, the defaultValue will be used as blueprint.

 #### 4.4.2.2 fromJson(value)
-The ```static fromJson(value: any): Property<any>``` function defines how each property will be parsed into the Property Object, which will be used to handel the Property Instances on template level.
+The ```static fromJson(value: any): Property<any> {...}``` function defines how each property will be parsed into the Property Object.
+This is used to handel the Property Instances on template level.

-The abstract function maps the backend types to their corresponding frontend classes, which defines the specific parsing prosess for each property (e.g. ```CRON``` to ```CronProperty.fromJson()```).
+The abstract function maps the backend types to their corresponding frontend classes, which defines the specific parsing prosesses for each property (e.g. ```CRON``` to ```CronProperty.fromJson()```).

 ```
 static fromJson(value: any): Property<any> {